 Young population is one of the most important strengths of the OIC member countries and according to the current population projections it will remain a major strength over the coming decades.
-It is projected that one third of them will be leaving in OIC countries in 2050 compared to one fourth of the total world young population currently leaving in OIC countries.
-While this offers a great opportunity for OIC countries, governments also have to face critical challenges in utilizing this great potential.
-Providing quality education and training, generating adequate number of jobs and easing transition from education to labour market, creating equal opportunities in skill formation and job market for both male and female, promoting intergenerational social mobility for better standards of living, ensuring active participation of youth in the society, and reducing addictions of young people to harmful substances and behaviours are some of the issues that need to be taken into consideration to effectively utilize this crucial potential in OIC countries.
+It is projected that one third of young population worldwide will be living in OIC countries in 2050.
+While this offers a great opportunity for OIC countries, it also makes them face critical challenges in utilizing this great potential.
+Providing quality education and training, generating adequate number of jobs and easing transition from education to labour market, creating equal opportunities in skill formation and job market for both male and female, promoting intergenerational social mobility for better standards of living, ensuring active participation of youth in the society, and reducing addictions of young people to harmful substances and behaviours are all examples of the challenges of effectively utilizing the crucial potential of young population in OIC countries.

-The current state of affairs in the majority of OIC countries, however, reveals that a significant part of young population remains inactive and those who actively seeks a job in the market face serious challenges.
-This requires greater focus on young people through promoting their participation into labour market, providing required skills and facilitating the creation of suitable jobs.
+The current state of affairs in the majority of OIC countries, however, reveals that a significant part of young population remains inactive and those who are actively seeking jobs in the market face serious challenges.
+This state of affairs requires greater focus on young people through promoting their participation into labour market, providing required skills and facilitating the creation of suitable jobs for them.
 The quality of education also remains a critical concern in many OIC countries.
 In this area, there is a need again to develop and implement effective programmes and policies to utilize this potential and to attain higher productivity and better competitiveness levels, attendance as well as quality of education at all levels.